 For hotel accommodations, try www.booking.com – Hotels almost always have a 24-hour reception who usually speaks good English and are there to supply local information, order taxis and other help.
 If your flight/boat home is in the evening, the hotel will usually allow baggage to be left while you enjoy your last day.
-Private accommodation can offer an insight into local life, and sometimes offer more space.
+Private accommodation can offer an insight into local life and sometimes offer more space.
 Try airbnb.co.uk to www.housetrip.com which offer private accommodation.
 A disadvantage can be if a fight leaves later in the evening you are usually required to check out along with all your luggage.
 Always find out about travel cost between your airport or train station and your chosen accommodation.
-This information be found on the two Wiki sites above.
+This information is found on the two Wiki sites above.

 Now write down all these costs on an Excel sheet.